ximmus/protatotype/README.md

 #Protatotype
-###Front-end development baked in [Fire.app](http://fireapp.kkbox.com/ "Get Fire.app Here!")
+A front-end development template baked in [Fire.app](http://fireapp.kkbox.com/ "Get Fire.app Here!")
+##
 *"I like baked potatoes.
 I don't have a microwave oven, and it takes forever to bake a potato in a conventional oven.
-Sometimes I'll just throw one in there, even if I don't want one, because by the time it's done, who knows? " -Hedberg*
+Sometimes I'll just throw one in there, even if I don't want one, because by the time it's done, who knows? "
-***
+-Hedberg*
+##

 ###Install
 1. Open Fire.app